Lund-Org/discord-bot-v2/README.md

 - `npm run start-bot`
   Execute the compiled code built earlier for the bot

-- `npm run start-web`
+- `npm run start-lundprod`
-  Execute the compiled code built earlier for the web
+  Execute the compiled code built earlier for the website

 - `npm run test`
   Run tests.
 Currently, they are not written.